niutech/amp-mui/README.md

 ## Differences from MUI

  - Removed `!important`  and `style=""` attributes
- - Removed overlay and ripple effect
+ - Removed ripple effect
- - Changed syntax for dropdowns and tabs
+ - Changed syntax for dropdowns, tabs and overlays

 ## License